Code-Institute-Submissions/beep-boop/README.md

 <a name="features"></a>
 ## Features
 ### Implemented Features
 The website features 3 seperate pages (index.html, difficulty.html and game.html).
-Each of these pages contains a single container that holds all of the necessary elements required to navigate around the website, choose from a selection of options and interact with the game.
-This container and its contents are responsive to the users device viewport, and is always the same dimensions across the 3 pages.
+Each of these pages contains a single container that holds all of the necessary elements required to navigate around the website and interact with the game.
+This container and its contents are responsive to the users device viewport, and the container is always the same dimensions across the 3 pages.
 All navigational elements have mouse hover effects to reassure the user that they are indeed clickable links.

 #### Index.html
 This is the landing page for the website.
 The user is immediately presented with the game logo, followed by the tagline 'An audio / visual memory game' thus establishing the purpose of the website very quickly.
-Below this are 3 clearly titles buttons:
+Below this are 3 clearly labelled buttons:

 PLAY WITH AUDIO (Highly recommended) - By clicking on this button, the user moves through to the next page of the website (difficulty.html).
 The button also sets the key/value pair of "audio : 'true'" to the users browsers session storage.
 This item is then evaluated in the javascript code, to determine whether or not audio is triggered when playing the game.